Russia's watchdog targets TNK-BP shareholder pact

-MOSCOW A confidential document at the heart of BP Plc's (BP.L) disputes with its partners in Russian oil company TNK-BP TNBP.MM may become public under legal amendments agreed by Russia's competition watchdog, its deputy director said on Wednesday.
+MOSCOW A confidential document at the heart of BP Plc's (BP.L) disputes with its partners in Russian oil company TNK-BP TNBP.MM may become public under legal amendments agreed by Russia's competition watchdog, its official told Reuters on Wednesday.

-BP and the Alfa-Access-Renova consortium of four Soviet-born tycoons, who share control of the No. 3 Russian oil producer, have traded accusations of breaching their shareholder agreement in a dispute that has pushed their partnership to the brink, and the British oil major has put the asset up for sale.
+BP and the AAR consortium of four Soviet-born tycoons, who share control of the No. 3 Russian oil producer, have traded accusations of breaching their shareholder agreement in a dispute that has pushed their partnership to the brink, and the British major has put the asset up for sale.

-The struggle over strategy and control at TNK-BP culminated in the failure of BP's attempt to tie up with Rosneft last year because of restrictions spelt out in the pact on BP's right to do business in Russia independently from TNK-BP.

-Rosneft Chief Executive Igor Sechin, a powerful ally of President Vladimir Putin then serving as energy tsar in his government, came in for public criticism by then-President Dmitry Medvedev for failing to extract a disclosure of BP's limitations under the shareholder pact before agreeing the doomed deal.

-Now the competition watchdog has proposed that shareholder agreements such as the pact between BP and its Russian partners in TNK-BP, struck in 2003, must be made public under legislative amendments agreed by Russia's Federal Anti-Monopoly Service, the agency's deputy head, Anatoly Golomolzin said.
+FAS has proposed that shareholder agreements such as the pact between BP and its Russian partners in TNK-BP, struck in 2003, must be made public under legislative amendments agreed by Russia's Federal Anti-Monopoly Service, the agency's deputy head Anatoly Golomolzin said.

 He said amendments had been agreed following a complaint by Rosneft (ROSN.MM), after the Russian state oil company's share swap and Arctic exploration deal with BP collapsed last year in the face of opposition from its Russian partners.